JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Removes the trailing backslash from a given path.

 ```
-FUNCTION AfxPathRemoveBackslash (BYREF wszPath AS CONST WSTRING) AS CWSTR
+FUNCTION AfxPathRemoveBackslash (BYREF wszPath AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |